AdobeDocs/commerce-cloud-service.en/help/user/configure/environments.md

 >[!NOTE]
 >
->You must create a Production and Staging environment before you can configure a production pipeline.
+>Create a Production and Staging environment before configuring a production pipeline.